tlagore/security_logging_proxy/README.md

 				 will be displayed in the form '\XX' where 'XX' is the 2-digit hex value of the byte.

+##Testing The Program:

+The program works for connections using TCP including http, ssh, netcat, and the backdoor program from asg1.

+Concurrency testing can use the simple program we included in the submission called the multi chat server. usage is as follows:

+       ./bin/multi_chat_server <port>

+This will open a connection which can interface with the proxy, and will send and receive messages.
+We tested with 3 of these connecting to the proxy and all would receive and send messages properly.

 ##Data Flow indicators:

 Incoming Data (Client -> Proxy -> Target) lines use prefix: '--->'